How to Hear One Player's Voice in a CS2 Demo

 Listen to specific players in a CS2 demo.
 Step-by-step tv_listen_voice_indices setup, how the slot bitmask number works, and how to isolate one team.

-tv_listen_voice_indicesandtv_listen_voice_indices_hto the bit value of the player's spectator slot (slot 1 = 1, slot 2 = 2, slot 3 = 4, slot 4 = 8…), then play the demo.
-To skip the maths, upload the demo to the CS2 Voice Comms Calculator , tick the player, and copy the commands.
+tv_listen_voice_indices(slot 1 = 1, slot 2 = 2, slot 3 = 4, slot 4 = 8) and settv_listen_voice_indices_hto0.
+To skip the arithmetic, upload the demo to the CS2 Voice Comms Calculator , tick the player, and copy.

-Step 2 - Find the player's spectator slot
+Step 2 - Find the player's slot

 spec_player 1